-A junior employee of eighteen years or more shall be paid 3s, per week in addition to the rates prescribed herein while he is employed as a furnaceman or assistant to a furnaceman.
+A junior employee of eighteen years or more shall be paid 3s. per week in addition to the rates prescribed herein while he is employed as a furnaceman or assistant to a furnaceman.

-- (b) The minimum rate payable to a junior employee of eighteen years or more with less than six months' experience under this Determination shall, until he has had such six months' experience, be 10 per cent. less than the amount represented by the percentage of the needs basic wage hereby prescribed for a junior employee of his age and in addition thereto the constant loading prescribed for such an employee. - (c) Junior employees employed on the following machines or operations shall be paid at not less than the appropriate adult minimum rates:-
+- (b) The minimum rate payable to a junior employee of eighteen years or more with less than six months' experience under this Determination shall, until he has had such six months' experience, be 10 per cent. less than the amount represented by the percentage of the needs basic wage hereby prescribed for a junior employee of his age and in addition thereto the constant loading prescribed for such an employee. - (c) Junior employees employed on the following machines or operations shall be paid at not less than the appropriate adult minimum rates:

-- (i) Angle-iron cropping where the material weighs more than 31⁄2 lb. per foot and is not clamped.

-(ii) Assisting steel furnace ladleman other than in daubing or repairing ladles.

-(iii) Assisting storemen racking and/or loading and/or unloading off vehicles of heavy steel plates, bars or sections.

-(iv) Breaking up pig iron.

-(v) Carry material to or from cupola forge or electric steel furnace or using the slicer or hanging on to end of a bloom.
-This shall not apply in the case of junior moulders.

-(vi) Cutting out and punching rivets on plates.

-(vii) Cutting plates by means of hammer and cold set.
+- (i) Angle-iron cropping where the material weighs more than 31⁄2 lb. per foot and is not clamped. (ii) Assisting steel furnace ladleman other than in daubing or repairing ladles. (iii) Assisting storemen racking and/or loading and/or unloading off vehicles of heavy steel plates, bars or sections. - (iii) Assisting storemen racking and/or loading and/or unloading on venicles of neavy sees places, bars of sections. (iv) Breaking up pig iron. (v) Carry material to or from cupola forge or electric steel furnace or using the slicer or hanging on to end of a bloom.
+This shall not apply in the case of junior moulders. (vi) Cutting out and punching rivets on plates. (vii) Cutting plates by means of hammer and cold set. (viii) Holding up rivets over \(\frac{1}{2}\) in diameter. (ix) Passing hot rivets in confined spaces. (x) Plate edge planers in structural steel or shipbuilding yards where the operator travels on the machine. (xi) Punching machines handling plates weighing more than 84 lb. (xii) Shearing machines other than guillotine plate shearers, handling plates weighing more than 84 lb.

-(viii) Utting plates by means of hammer and cold set.

-(viii) Plateing plates by means of hammer and cold set.

-(xi) Passing hot rivets in confined spaces.

-(x) Plate edge planers in structural steel or shipbuilding yards where the operator travels on the machine.

-(xi) Punching machines handling plates weighing more than 84 lb.

-(xii) Shearing machines other than guillotine plate shearers, handling plates weighing more than 84 lb.

-- (d) Junior employee shall not be employed- - (i) if under the age of 16 years-on oil or gas burners or fires used for heating of small articles: or using electric arc or oxy-acetylene blow-pipe, or

-- (ii) if under 18 years of age-

-die setting on power presses;

-as furnaceman or assistant to furnacemen; or

-as operators of power-driven guillotines.
+- (d) Junior employee shall not be employed- - (i) if under the age of 16 years on oil or gas burners or fires used for heating of small articles: or using electric arc or oxy-acetylene blow-pipe, or - (ii) if under 18 years of agedie setting on power presses; as furnaceman or assistant to furnacemen; or as operators of power-driven guillotines.